kazaak/yiismarty/README.md

   See CClientScript::registerScriptFile()

   {cssFile relativeUrl="assets/css/foo.css"}
-  Invokes Yii::app()->clientScript->registerCssFile.
+  Invokes Yii::app()-&gt;clientScript-&gt;registerCssFile.
 It employs the same publishing logic described above.

   Rather than supporting a position parameter, it supports a media parameter.